aaditya-jalan/Zcoder/README.md

 ## Features

  ### Login Page
- - **Google Authentication:** Our website only allows logins through Google Authentication.
+ - **Enhanced Security:**  Our website exclusively supports logins through Google Authentication, ensuring a secure and streamlined login experience for our users.
- - **New Account on first time Login:** Once you login after google authentication your profile is automatically created however you still need to fill in the details in the user profile section.
+ - **New Account on first time Login:** Once you login after google authentication your profile is automatically created however you still need to fill in the necessary details in the user profile section.

 ### User Profiles